-- Theme 1 Practical: 705 comments relating to effectiveness of practical activities and investigations, and the usefulness of the CPD in the classroom. - Theme 2 Engaging: 578 participants' comments about how workshops would be received by primary children and learning points which could be made. - Theme 3 Teaching: 856 comments about the ease of delivery, use of good vocabulary, differentiation uses, level of approach, clarity of explanations. - Theme 4 Resources: 155 comments related to the simplicity, availability and inexpensive use of everyday items for the investigations and simulations. - Theme 5:30 positive comments including ones on length and timing of the CPD workshop, and how the participants felt towards teaching earth science after the workshops. - Theme 6: 41 negative comments including those from participants who did not intend to use the exercises in their classes.
-(2.8)
+- Theme 2 (engaging) 578 participants' comments about how workshops would be received by primary children and learning points which could be made.
+Example comments include, "inspiring activities" and "relevant local issues could be used". - Theme 3 (teaching) 856 comments about the ease of delivery, use of good vocabulary, differentiation in use, level of approach and the clarity of the explanations, i.e. "simple explanations of correct vocabulary" and a "range of practical work to suit all levels". - Theme 4 (resources) 155 comments relating to the simplicity, availability and inexpensive use of everyday items for the investigations and simulations.
+Comments included those such as "no need for laboratory equipment" and "use of empty plastic bottles and yoghurt cups a good idea". - Theme 5 30 positive comments, including ones on the length and timing of the CPD workshop and how the participants felt about teaching Earth science after the workshops.
+Points made included comments like "no overload of ideas" and "just right length of CPD". - Theme 6 41 negative comments, including those from participants who did not intend to use the exercises in their classes.
+One comment suggested that the workshop was too slow and too long.